sattwikeeg100/Chhobimancha/README.md

 - **Profile Management:** Edit or delete your profile information as needed.
 - **Search Functionality:** Search for movies and shows seamlessly within our extensive library.
 - **User Feedback System:** Help us improve by submitting your feedback directly through the platform.
 Your suggestions are logged and reviewed to enhance your experience continuously.
-- **Abusive Language Filter:** Prevents users from posting reviews with abusive language and issues a warning notification (powered by an ML model).
 - **Toast Notifications:** Real-time notifications throughout the platform using Sonner.

 ### Admin and Owner Capabilities